 The community is located on the shores of Lake Huron, one of the Great Lakes; a source of ample fresh water which helps moderate temperatures year round.
 The largest of the 11 municipalities in Lambton County is the City of Sarnia.

 Sarnia-Lambton is directly connected to the State of Michigan via a number of border crossings, including the Blue Water Bridge.
+The area is also an official Foreign Trade Zone (FTZ) Point, which grows the area as a hub for international trade and investment and strengthens market access for existing businesses.

 Click here for an interactive map of our location.